 Day 205: Bogota, Colombia

-So I wasn’t blown away by the museums in Bogota; in fact I was mostly disapointed with the Museum of Modern Art as I thought a country with such a tumultuous history would produce some of the most interesting art.
+In fact, I was mostly disappointed with the Museum of Modern Art as I thought a country with such a tumultuous history would produce some of the most interesting art.

 After all, terrible times often promote artistic genius.